dentarg/auth0-blog/_posts/2018-04-25-hashing-passwords-one-way-road-to-security.md

 For simple hashing algorithms, a simple Google search will allow us to find tools that convert a hash back to its cleartext input.
 The [MD5](https://security.googleblog.com/2014/09/gradually-sunsetting-sha-1.html) algorithm and the [SHA1](https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html) algorithm have been deemed unsafe to use and deprecated by Google due to the occurrence of cryptographic collisions.

 Google recommends using stronger hashing algorithms such as SHA-256 and SHA-3.
 Other options commonly used in practice are `bcrypt`, `scrypt`, `PBKDF2`, among many others that you can [find in this list of cryptographic algorithms](https://en.wikipedia.org/wiki/List_of_algorithms#Cryptography).
-However, as we've explored earlier, hashing alone is not sufficient and should be combined with salts, which we'll explore in a future post.
+However, as we've explored earlier, hashing alone is not sufficient and should be combined with salts.
+Learn more about how [adding salt to hashing is a better way to store passwords.](https://auth0.com/blog/adding-salt-to-hashing-a-better-way-to-store-passwords/)

 ## Recap